-A chainsaw chap will afford some level of injury protection while using an electric chainsaw.
+A chainsaw chap will afford some injury protection while using an electric chainsaw.

 Tip: To avoid slips when using the chainsaw, set up your cut area before cutting, tidy your work surface and ensure to use a sharpened chainsaw to cut.

 As products are used over time, they deteriorate and become less effective.
 Chainsaw chaps are not an exception.
 The chainsaw chaps do not have a specific expiration date and can still be used if not hit, but a new chap will surely do better than an old one.

 However, once your chap gets hit by a chainsaw, consider it useless and get a new one.
 If a such chap is reused, you may get injured because once hit; it becomes unsafe to use again.

 Chainsaw chaps are undoubtedly very important to wear as they help to protect the legs from injuries.
 However, before getting a chap to use, know your chainsaw speed and the operation with which you will be using the chainsaw chap to avoid injuries.

 Chainsaw chap is more effective when hit by a gas chainsaw than when hit by an electric chainsaw because of the variation in torque movement provided by both of them, so when using an electric chainsaw, be more careful, sharpen the saw blades and, of course, put on your safety chaps regardless.